kmm2003/PwnDocker/README.md

 pwndocker 18.04 # ex) pwndocker [version]
 ```

-- Run the built container with the pwndocker command.
+- Run the built container with the "pwndocker" command.

 ## **Transfer files from host to container**